Con Calma: Commercial performance

 "Con Calma" was the best-selling and fourth most-streamed Spanish-language song of the first half of 2019 in the United States, with 120,000 downloads sold and 216,217,000 video and audio streams.

-In the United States, the single sold 120,000 downloads as of June 20, 2019 and received a Latin 11× platinum certification by the Recording Industry Association of America (RIAA) on July 9, 2019 for units of over 660,000 sales plus track-equivalent streams.
+In the United States, the single sold 120,000 downloads as of June 20, 2019, and received a Latin 11× platinum certification by the Recording Industry Association of America (RIAA) on July 9, 2019, for units of over 660,000 sales plus track-equivalent streams.

 Internationally, the original version topped the charts of Argentina, Bolivia, Chile, Colombia, Costa Rica, Czech Republic, Ecuador, Guatemala, Honduras, Italy, the Netherlands, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Slovenia, Spain, Uruguay, and Venezuela, and reached the top 10 in Austria, Belgium, Dominican Republic, El Salvador, France, Germany, Portugal, Romania, and Switzerland.
 It has also reached the top 50 in Denmark, Hungary, Ireland, Poland, Slovakia, and Sweden.
 In Snow's native Canada, the song has reached number six on the Canadian Hot 100, becoming his first entry on the chart since its inception in 2007.
-"Con Calma" was certified triple platinum by the Spanish Music Producers (PROMUSICAE), double platinum by the Federazione Industria Musicale Italiana (FIMI), and gold by the Syndicat National de l'Édition Phonographique (SNEP) and Music Canada.
+"Con Calma" was certified triple platinum by the Spanish Music Producers (PROMUSICAE), double platinum by the Federazione Industria Musicale Italiana (FIMI), and diamond by the Syndicat National de l'Édition Phonographique (SNEP) and Music Canada.

 The song topped the Argentina Hot 100 for 10 consecutive weeks, becoming the chart's longest-running number-one since its inception on October 13, 2018.

 Music video

 The music video for "Con Calma" was directed by Dominican filmmaker and director Marlon Peña, who had previously worked with Daddy Yankee on clips including "Mayor Que Yo" (2005), "Shaky Shaky" (2016), and "Hielo" (2018), among others.
 Filming took place in Los Angeles and Toronto.
 The official music video on YouTube was released on Daddy Yankee's channel on January 24, 2019.
 It features an Animoji version of a younger Daddy Yankee named Sikiri.
 The character dances alongside a dancing crew from Chapkis Dance Family wearing sweatshirts and long pants throughout the entire music video, while Daddy Yankee and Snow have brief appearances during their respective verses.
 The dancers were choreographed by Greg Chapkis and Dylan Michael.

-As of August 2021, the clip has received over 2.3 billion views, making it the most-viewed video released in 2019.
+In May, 2025 the clip surpassed 3 billion views, making it the most-viewed video released in 2019.
 The choreography has received a Premio Juventud for Sick Dance Routine at the 16th Premios Juventud.